Unist’ot’en environmental and archaeological claims debunked.

 Before we look more closely at that story let’s review another one from our recent past.
 On March 8, 2019, The BC Oil and Gas Commission (BCOGC) released a bulletin responding to the “archaeological complaint” Unist’ot’en made upon finding several ancient stone tool artifacts on Unist’ot’en territory on the site of the proposed Coastal GasLink (CGL) Camp 9A.
 Commission says place where ancient stone tools were found was ‘likely not their original location’

 In simple English the arrowheads were planted by the members of Hooligans Hotel.
-They committed a criminal offense (planting evidence) and got away with it.
+They committed a criminal offence (planting evidence) and got away with it.

 Mike Ridsdale begins by saying that CGL bulldozed through the ancient Kweese war trail, without completely explaining the significance of that trail.
 We have a campfire story from Mooseskin Johnny and some other elders that make an outrageous claim, in particular that they wiped out all the people of Kitimat.
 The claim they are standing on the war trail is also outrageous, it is remotely possible but certainty is completely impossible.